 Snapchat is ripe with opportunities for businesses too!
 With around 300 million MAUs, there’s plenty of potentials to reach a vast audience.
 But according to Omnicore, the caveat for business owners is that most people who use Snapchat fall under the age of 34 years old.
 If that’s a segment of your target audience, fantastic!
 Advertising on this platform might just be worth your while.

 Advertising on Snapchat

-Like we mentioned, Snapchat’s base of users is generally quite young.
+As we mentioned, Snapchat’s base of users is generally quite young.
 If you choose to advertise here, be sure that is the demographic you want to reach.
 Also, keep in mind the conversion rates on Snapchat aren’t nearly as impressive as monoliths like Facebook.
-Dip your toes in with a small budget test before vomiting to a full-on ads campaign on Snapchat.
+Dip your toes in with a small budget test before vomiting into a full-on ads campaign on Snapchat.

 Snap ads appear in between the stories of a user’s friends and within the Snapchat Discover page.
 They’re formatted to look like a Snap.
 That means your video or photo should be full-screen and vertical.
 Videos are limited to 10-seconds.
 You can add interactive elements such as swipe-up links and the option to jump to another more in-depth version of the story.

 Sponsored geofilters appear on the user’s end when they enter a certain location.
 They work in a similar fashion to city and neighborhood geofilters you may have seen before.
-A user can apply it to show their friends where they are which can boost your business’s visibility.
+Users can apply it to show their friends where they are which can boost your business’s visibility.

 Sponsored lenses are similar to geofilters but go a step further with interactive elements.
 They can be applied before or after someone takes a photo or video.
 Using Snapchat’s facial recognition technology, a sponsored lens can alter the appearance of someone taking a selfie.
 You’ve likely seen the most popular versions of these such as the flower crown and dog filter.
 Businesses can create their own lens their target audience can engage with.